mhayescs19/p1-mosaic-spring/README.md

 **Calendar:**
 - Provides students with information about general school events/occasions and their dates
 - Specific to March 2021
-- Static calendar
+- Static calendar <br>
 *Used CSS and html code to create table and enter information.
 Potential next steps would be to allow students to create their own calendar events and view different months.
-See [Calendar Ticket]() for code and more information.
+See [Calendar Ticket]() for code and more information.*
 <br> <br>
 **Gradebook:**
 - Overview of all classes grades